RivasLeal/Systems_engineering_model_regression/README.md

     <br/>i) MAX Range for the Lines of code that can be generated
     <br/>ii) Generated data cannot have SLOC greater than this value<br/>

-The following field(s) are not currently supported:
-1) Labor Hours in a Month
-    <br/>i) Added for COCOMO but hasn't found a use yet<br/>

 Each Project must have the following fields:
 1) SLOC: Source Lines of Code (NOT KSLOC)
 2) Development Time: The code will assume that any time you put in here is in YEARS